ng-Classic/ng-classic/aio/content/guide/devtools.md

 </div>

-You can find Angular DevTools in the [Chrome Web Store](https://chrome.google.com/webstore/detail/angular-developer-tools/ienfalfjdbdpebioblfackkekamfmbnh) and in [Firefox Addons](https://addons.mozilla.org/en-GB/firefox/addon/angular-devtools/).
+You can find Angular ClassicDevTools in the [Chrome Web Store](https://chrome.google.com/webstore/detail/angular-developer-tools/ienfalfjdbdpebioblfackkekamfmbnh) and in [Firefox Addons](https://addons.mozilla.org/en-GB/firefox/addon/angular-devtools/).

-After installing Angular DevTools, find the extension under the Angular tab in your browser DevTools.
+After installing Angular ClassicDevTools, find the extension under the Angular Classictab in your browser DevTools.

 <div class="lightbox">